 - They lack the distinctive elements which give genuine scripture their divine character, such as prophetic power and poetic and religious feeling.

-- Philo, Alexandrian Jewish philosopher (20 B.C.-40 A.D.), quoted the Old Testament and recognized the three fold division of the Old Testament, but never quoted the apocryphal books as inspired.
+- Philo, an Alexandrian Jewish philosopher (20 B.C.-40 A.D.), quoted the Old Testament and recognized the three divisions of the Old Testament but never quoted the apocryphal books as inspired.

-- Josephus, Jewish historian (30-100 A.D.), references a number of Old Testament books but never quoted any apocryphal books as inspired.
+- Josephus, Jewish historian (30-100 A.D.), referenced a number of Old Testament books but never quoted any apocryphal books as inspired.

 - Jesus and the New Testament writers never quoted from any apocryphal books, though there are hundreds of quotes from most canonical books.